emmanuel007Uwadinmah/alx-low_level_programming/README.md

-Thiss is the start of c-programming language......SHHHHHHIT!
+Thiss is the start of  language....YEAAAH